API#

 }

-returns approximately this:
+/status/angie/ returns approximately the following:{

 "address":"192.168.16.5",